صور الصفحة

 broken

 broken down, and the exuberance of human lufts let loose upon the common of nature, unfettered and unrestrained?
 Or, again, was there ever a religion in the world; nay, was there ever a system of human law or civil policy, which did not lay fome restraint upon the grofs and brutal inclinations of human nature?
 Or can it be thought any hardship to practise the duties of temperance, chastity, fobriety, and patience; of juftice, equity, charity, and truth, which are clearly taught by reafon as well as religion, and which every confiderate heathen faw to be apparently conducive to the happiness of individuals, as well as of public focieties?
-And if to these the Christian Legislator has fuperadded some sublimer sentiments of morality, they are fuch as no less clearly approve themselves to every candid mind.
-To bear injuries patiently,-to forgive, as we hope to be forgiven,-to extend our kindness to all men, in imitation of the great Parent of nature, who fendeth his rain on the just and on the unjust,—to deal with others, as we should reasonably wish to be dealt with ourselyes in the fame circumstances, to govern our vicious thoughts and inclinations, as well as to abstain from vicious
+And if to these the Christian Legislator has fuperadded some fublimer fentiments of morality, they are fuch as no less clearly approve themselves to every candid mind.
+To bear injuries patiently,-to forgive, as we hope to be forgiven,—to extend our kindness to all men, in imitation of the great Parent of nature, who fendeth his rain on the just and on the unjust,—to deal with others, as we should reasonably with to be dealt with ourselyes in the fame circumftances, to govern our vicious thoughts and inclinations, as well as to abstain from vicious

 acts,